Desmopressin Acetate for Veterinary Use

 0.01%, injection solution 4mcg/ml and oral tablet 0.1mg

 Search for Available Dosage Forms

 Desmopressin acetate is a synthetic vasopressin analogue that is used both diagnostically and therapeutically in cases of central diabetes insipidus in dogs and cats.
-Less common uses for desmopressin acetate are the treatment of type 1 Von Willebrand’s disease, and peri-operatively in cases of canine mammary gland cancers.
-Desmopressin aceteate is frequently referred to in the literature by the acronym DDAVP, which is the registered trademark of a human drug.
+Less common uses for desmopressin acetate are the treatment of type 1 Von Willebrand’s disease, and peri operatively in cases of canine mammary gland cancers.
+Desmopressin acetate is frequently referred to in the literature by the acronym DDAVP®, which is the registered trademark of a human drug.

 Desmopressin acetate decreases urine production and increases urine osmolality by increasing water reabsorption in the kidneys.
 At routine doses, it does not affect urinary sodium or potassium excretion.

-Desmopressin also causes a dose dependant increase in certain clotting factors.
-Desmopressin acetate is destroyed in the GI tract and consequently is given intravenously, subcutaneously or topically in the conjunctival sac
+Desmopressin also causes a dose-dependent increase in certain clotting factors.
+Desmopressin acetate is destroyed in the GI tract and consequently is given intravenously, subcutaneously, or topically in the conjunctival sac

 Dogs and Cats

 Desmopressin acetate is the treatment of choice for central diabetes insipidus in both dogs and cats.
 It is also used diagnostically to differentiate between central and nephrogenic diabetes insipidus.
 As a diagnostic test, desmopressin acetate may be used instead of a water deprivation test.
 The onset of action in the dog is within one hour of administration.
 When it is used to treat central diabetes insipidus it is generally given once or twice a day in the conjunctiva.